0 / 0

 }

 The LoanAmount column contains values that are specified with the distribution attribute to set a normal distribution for the training data.
-If Watson OpenScale finds records in the payload data that does not fit within the normal distribution, the records are identified as drift.
-The distributions that Watson OpenScale tries to fit within are uniform, exponential, or normal distributions.
-If Watson OpenScale doesn't find records that fit within these distributions, this constraint is not learned.
+If records are found in the payload data that do not fit within the normal distribution, the records are identified as drift.
+The distributions that are fitted within are uniform, exponential, or normal distributions.
+If records that fit within these distributions are not found, this constraint is not learned.

 Categorical- categorical distribution constraint